LiaScript/docs/README.md

 ### `ScatterPlot`

     --{{0}}--
-If your table is similar to the one in a LinePlot, but the first column contains numbers which appear twice or more times, than this data cannot be interpreted as a "function" in a mathematical sense.
-This data is then simply visualized as a scatter plot only showing the dots.
+If your table resembles that of a LinePlot, but the first column contains numbers that appear twice or more times, then this data cannot be interpreted as a "function" in a mathematical sense.
+In this case, the data is simply visualized as a ScatterPlot, displaying only the dots without connecting lines.

 ```
 | Random |    I |  II |